StAwN74/ckSurf-1.18kd-Release/README.md

     - > Remember, there is a ckSurf_slh (and a ckSurf_slnh for non discord users) smx version in plugins/disabled.
 If you have properly set sv_hibernate_when_empty 0 at server.cfg and at launch command (+sv_hibernate_when_empty 0), you can use this -slh (or -slnh) version instead of the regular one.
 It will never check and never change your hibernation status.
 Which is good.

 # To Do:
-Btw if someone can help reducing handles (~1.1k handles running versus 40 or 100 for small plugins), help would be much appreciated.
+If someone can help reducing handles (~1.1k handles running versus 40 or 100 for small plugins), help would be much appreciated.